Build a pond by digging an informal wildlife pond:

 How to dig an informal wildlife pond step by step working from the outside area inwards:

-- Mark out the pond and hard landscaping outer rim with a hose/string or a run of dry sand (Design the pond shape & size page).
+- Mark out the pond and outer rim with a hose/string or dry sand (Design the pond shape & size page).

 - Dig the whole pond to the depth of the first shelf area.

-- Shelves/ledges must be flat for planted baskets to sit securely.
+- Shelves/ledges must be flat to sit planted baskets securely.

 - Make some part of this shelf into a sloping beach.
-(Helps hedgehogs and other animals go down to the water for a drink but not fall in.)
+(Helps hedgehogs drink but not fall in.)

 - Allow the shelf to be wider where the sloping beach is going.
-There should be space for the flat shelf to gradually rise up the slope.
+There should be space for the flat shelf to rise as a slope.

 To build the next shelf levels: